 During his travels to Russia in the midnineteenth century Alexandre Dumas père wrote of a mythical “broad spreading cranberry tree” under whose comforting shade, he said, he used to repose his considerable bulk.
 Soon thereafter this nonexistent tree, the Razvesistaya kliukva (a branchy cranberry), became the synonym for all the nonsense that was being written abroad about the land of the czars, boyars, samovars, etc.

 Russians would use the term Kliukva to characterize practically everything foreigners blundered about when they described Russia.
 The term stuck and remained vigorously alive well into the twentieth century.
-Geography and topography, of the Russian language into a foreign tongue—all have been a source of kliukvas of various sizes and degrees of ripeness.
+Geography and topography,1 habits and customs, history and religion, arts and literature, as well as such seemingly minor subjects as cooking or the proper transliteration2 of the Russian language into a foreign tongue—all have been a source of kliukvas of various sizes and degrees of ripeness.